 Royal Ascot is an event like no other.
-It’s steeped in tradition and attracts over 300,000 people over the course of the five day summer festival.
+It’s steeped in tradition and attracts over 300,000 people over the course of the five-day summer festival.

-The Royal Ascot dress code does vary depending on which enclosure you have a ticket for though, so we’ve created a helpful guide to what to wear if you’re lucky enough to have tickets to Royal Ascot.
+The Royal Ascot dress code does vary depending on which enclosure you have a ticket for though, so we’ve created a helpful guide on what to wear if you’re lucky enough to have tickets to Royal Ascot.

-Credit: Ascot Racecourse – https://www.youtube.com/watch?v=kLROL1t3iUk
+Credit: Ascot Racecourse – https://www.youtube.com/embed/686h7jwBDVg

 Ladies

-• Jackets and pashminas are permitted
+• Jackets and pashminas are permitted.

 Gentlemen